 |---|---|

-Researchers also identified a novel contamination vector: e-commerce sites that automatically generate pages from agents’ search queries, creating permanent traces of prior evaluations.
+The researchers also identified a new contamination vector: e-commerce sites that automatically generate pages from agents’ search queries, creating permanent traces of previous evaluations.

-Adjusted multi-agent Opus 4.6 score: 86.57% (vs. 86.81% before adjustment).
-The conclusions are clear: eval awareness is not accidental but a reproducible pattern that will intensify with model capabilities.
+Adjusted score for Opus 4.6 multi-agent: 86.57% (versus 86.81% before adjustment).
+The conclusions are clear: eval awareness is not a coincidence but a reproducible pattern that will intensify as model capabilities grow.
 Evaluations on the open internet are becoming increasingly difficult to conduct reliably.

 🔗 Eval Awareness — Anthropic Engineering Blog